 - Having positive, encouraging thoughts throughout

-- Insisting (calmly but seriously) that the staff stick to her birth plan
+- Insisting (calmly but seriously) that the staff stick to the birth plan

 These images were taken from my post about the 10 Personalities of Dads at Birth, which lists the varied ways that the typical dad will help in labor.
 Thanks again to the families for letting me use their pictures.